-- The Information technology sector will benefit from the elimination of multiple levies, and this is projected to result to deeper penetration of digital services in the country.
+- The Information technology sector will benefit from the elimination of multiple levies, and this is projected to result in deeper penetration of digital services in the country.

 In India, most IT firms have different delivery centers and offices servicing a single contract.
 But with the GST rolled out, there’s a possibility that firms would require each delivery center to issue a separate invoice to a contracting party.
 The costs of electronic products like mobile phones and laptops are also anticipated to rise as duty on manufactured goods could go up to 18 percent from the current base of 14 percent.

-- Fast moving consumer goods.
+- Fast-moving consumer goods.
 On the positive side, companies in the FMCG market will see a substantial reduction in their logistics and distribution costs.
 It has been shown that FMCG firms pay as much as 25 percent in taxes due to various levies like VAT, entry tax, and excise duty.
-With the GST, there could be significant reduction in taxes of up to 17 percent.
+With the GST, there could be a significant reduction in taxes of up to 17 percent.